 Purpose of a Welt Seam

 Why would you use a welt seam?
-There are several reasons to choose this seam.
-Knowing how easy and useful it is may influence your decision in the future.
+There are several reasons to choose this seam:

-- It is an easier than it looks seam to sew.
+- It is an easy seam to sew.

 - The welt seam is strong and hard-wearing.

-- It finishes off the inside and the outside of different straight seams very neatly.
+- It finishes off the inside and the outside of straight seams neatly.

 - The welt seam can be decorative and practical at the same time.